gerry1888/docs/content/discussions/guides/finding-discussions-across-multiple-repositories.md

 ---
-title: Finding discussions across multiple repositories
+title: Finding discussions
+across multiple repositories
 intro: You can easily access every discussion you've created or participated in across multiple repositories.
 versions:
   fpt: '*'
   ghec: '*'
-shortTitle: Find discussions
+shortTitle: Find dis
+cussions
 ---

-## Finding discussions
+## Finding discu

+ssions

 1. Navigate to {% data variables.product.prodname_dotcom_the_website %}.
 1. In the top-right corner of {% data variables.product.prodname_dotcom_the_website %}, click your profile photo, then click **Your discussions**.